-Claim 1, autonomy leads to managers undertaking a scale expansion of their firms.
-I use three sets of main outcomes: first, an outcome that is relatively prioritized by the firm, namely value added.17 Second, I consider outcomes valued relatively more by the government, which impact consumer and employee welfare.
+Next, I show that the data confirm the theoretical prediction that autonomy changed decision-making by managers and thereby firm outcomes.
+Moreover, as suggested by Proposition 1, autonomy leads to managers undertaking a scale expansion of their firms.
+I use three sets of main outcomes: first, an outcome that is relatively prioritized by the firm, namely, value added.16 Second, I consider outcomes valued relatively more by the government, which impact consumer and employee welfare.
 I use three such outcomes.
 The first is markups, which impact consumer welfare.
 The second is the proportion of temporary employees in the firm's workforce, which is a measure of the firm's reliance on labor with less secure employment contracts (with the hypothesis that the government would prefer the SOE to create full-time secure jobs).
 The third is whether the SOE is in the process of constructing any employee housing that year.
 Housing provision is a significant employee benefit valued by the government, but is costly for SOEs.
-Finally, the third set of outcomes is one that neither the SOE nor the government are incentivized on, but affects allocative efficiency, namely Total Factor Productivity (TFPR).18
+Finally, the third set of outcomes is one that neither the SOE nor the government are incentivized on, but affects allocative efficiency, namely, Total Factor Productivity (TFPR).17